Paleoconservatism: Ideology

 Paleoconservatives support restrictions on immigration, decentralization, trade tariffs and protectionism, economic nationalism, isolationism, and a return to traditional conservative ideals relating to gender, race, sexuality, culture, and society.

 Paleoconservatism differs from neoconservatism in opposing free trade and promoting republicanism.
-Paleoconservatives see neoconservatives as imperialists and themselves as defenders of the republic.
+Paleoconservatives see neoconservatives as imperialists and themselves as defenders of the republic and support anti-imperialism.

 Paleoconservatives tend to oppose abortion, gay marriage, and LGBTQ rights.

 By the start of the 21st century, the movement had begun to focus more on issues of race.

 Human nature, tradition, and reason

 Paleoconservatives believe tradition is a form of reason, rather than a competing force.
 Mel Bradford wrote that certain questions are settled before serious deliberation concerning a preferred course of conduct begins.
 This ethic is based on a "culture of families, linked by friendship, common enemies, and common projects", so a good conservative keeps "a clear sense of what Southern grandmothers have always meant in admonishing children, 'we don't do that'".

 Pat Buchanan argues that a good politician must "defend the moral order rooted in the Old and New Testament and Natural Law"—and that "the deepest problems in our society are not economic or political, but moral".